laher/laher.github.com/content/post/2017-12-31-part-time-vegan.md

 Cholesterol is a type of fat circulating in your blood.
 If you have too much you can get into real trouble.
 I don't know if it's technically hereditary, but it's been a problem in my [father's] family for generations.

 I have a cholesterol level of 6.4.
-Ideally you should be about 4.0, and NZ Health recommend 5.0 or under. *Note that there's more than one type of cholesterol - I have enough of the good stuff, but too much of the bad stuff*
+Ideally you should be about 4.0, and NZ Health recommend 5.0 or under. *Note that there's more than one type of cholesterol - I have enough of the good stuff, but way too much of the bad stuff.*

 ## How to reduce cholesterol.